Eliminate Critical Risks in the Cloud

 Wiz Experts Team

-Like many industries, financial services are increasingly adopting digital technologies for fast, cost-effective, and personalized service delivery.
-Two key developments in the sector have brought both benefits and drawbacks:
+Financial organizations are increasingly adopting new technologies for fast, cost-effective, and personalized service delivery.
+Mobile apps, open banking, cloud data storage, AI and ML, blockchain, and biometric authentication are a few examples.
+These key developments in the finance sector have brought both benefits and drawbacks, including:

 Key cybersecurity challenges in the financial sector